Classic Inca Trail 4 days To Machu Picchu

 This day is the longest, but also the most impressive and the most interesting, due to the number of archeological sites we visit and learn from our guide.
 From Pacaymayo we go up to the second pass, the Abra de Runkurakay (3970 msnm).
 Half way, we visit the archeological complex with the same name.
 This site, located at 3800 msnm, consists of a small oval structure that is believed to have served the purpose of a watch-tower.
 After passing it , we descend towards Yanacocha (Laguna Negra) and enter the cloud forest to finally reach Sayacmarca (3624 msnm ).
 This is a beautiful complex formed by a semi-circular construction, along with enclosures at different levels, narrow streets, liturgical fountains, patios, and irrigation channels.
 In addition, the layout of the site showcases a harmonious blend of architecture and nature, offering visitors a unique glimpse into the ingenuity of its creators.

 Continuing with a gentle ascent, we eventually arrive at the third pass, the Abra of Phuyupatamarca (3700 meters above sea level).
 Along this stretch, we are able to appreciate the incredible craftsmanship of the Incas, walking along paths that are slightly separated from the mountain, while observing rocks carefully arranged to fill the ravines in perfect order, seamlessly adapting to the varied Andean geography.
+This section of the classic Inca Trail 4 days showcases some of the most impressive engineering along the route.
 Along the way, we also pass through an Inca tunnel, which leads us directly to the pass.
 From there, we begin our descent to the complex of the same name, where we can explore and take in the stunning surroundings.

 This is one of the most complete and best preserved archeological complexes along the Inca Trail to Machu Picchu, and it is located at the highest point of a mountain.
 Curiously, Phuyupatamarca means "town above the clouds."
 From above, you can see a sophisticated sacred complex formed by water sources with solid foundations, and also impressive views of the Urubamba river valley and the long descending stone steps along which we will continue to Wiñaywayna (2700 msnm).
 In this camp-site we find a Hostel with a Restaurant-Bar and bathrooms with hot showers .